alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 # Project creation

+In order to create a skeleton of a phoenix application run

 `mix phoenix.new echoAPI --no-brunch --no-ecto --no-html`

-1. Create the project under the folder "echoAPI".
+1. This creates the project under the folder "echoAPI".
 2. `--no-brunch` Skips the asset manager for front end stuff such as images and javascripts.
 3. `--no-ecto` Skips the database and the model layer.